Key legislation driving responsible business

 What it means for businesses

-The counter proposal includes specific supply chain-related due diligence duties in relation to conflict minerals and child labour.
-It includes criminal sanctions in the form of fines for non-compliance with the applicable annual reporting duties or for making false statements.
+These regulations include criminal sanctions in the form of fines for non-compliance with the applicable annual reporting duties or for making false statements.

 Legislation: Modern Slavery Act 2015